Saturday, April 13, 2024

 "Yup," she said with a smile.

-“You know, the kind of support behind me in favor of your wellness is overwhelming.
-I can see how maybe you don’t want to go with them.
-How about I ask them to leave and I can ask the one person you trust to stay behind and you can leave with them.”
+"You know, the support behind me in favor of your wellness is overwhelming.
+I see how you might not want to go with them.
+How about I ask them to leave, and I can ask the one person you trust to stay behind, and you can leave with them."

-I could see that I triggered a thought process.
-She relaxed a little.
-I was happy that she saw that I was looking to help her as well.
+I triggered a thought process.
+She relaxed her guard a little.
+I was happy that she saw that I was also looking to help her.
 Not lecture her.

 "That sounds good, but I'm not ready to get out," she said.